usamasadiqus/reactjs-weather-app-using-api/README.md

 ## Features

 - Search for weather data by entering a city name.
+- Disable the Search button by default when the input field is empty to prevent empty searches.
 - Display weather details such as temperature and description.
 - Different background images based on weather conditions.
 - Error handling for failed API requests.